 It is notable that the D7500 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the D5000 does not offer wifi capability.
+In contrast, the D5000 does not provide wifi capability.

 The D7500 is a recent model that features in the current product line-up of Nikon.
-In contrast, the D5000 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the D5000 has been discontinued (but can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the D5000 was succeeded by the Nikon D5100.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Nikon D5000 Manual (free pdf) or the online Nikon D7500 Manual.

 So what is the bottom line?
 Is the Nikon D5000 better than the Nikon D7500 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.